-Uninstall and Re-install Audio Drivers
+Uninstall and Reinstall Audio Drivers

 Press the Windows key and the X key simultaneously.
 This will open the menu for quick access.

-If you are prompted to confirm the uninstall command, check the box with ‘Delete the driver software for this device’ and choose OK.
+If you are prompted to confirm the uninstall command, check the box with ‘Delete the driver software for this device and choose OK.

-Update Audio Driver
+Update Audio Device Drivers

 Manually Update Drivers

-Turn Off Audio Enhancement
+Turn Off Audio Enhancements

-Under the Large Icons choose the Sound option.
+Under the Large Icons, choose the Sound option.